 twenty years….a long time ago, and I cannot believe how pretty it is.

-From Pointe-Claire we took the 20 and then looped onto the new highway 30 and took it straight down, and it took us exactly 29 minutes from our door, including going through the very exciting toll booth.
+From Pointe-Claire we took the 20 and then looped onto highway 30 south, and it took us exactly 29 minutes from our door, including going through the very exciting toll booth.

 I wanted to get to the park reallllllly early so that we could take pictures, and even though the beach itself doesn’t open until 10am, the park opens at 8.